Today’s stop on the Haunted Halloween Home Tour is the kitchen!

-While the den decor is pretty spooky with the hologram pictures, bleeding silhouettes and haunted accessories, the kitchen is a cute and friendly take on Halloween.
+While the den and living room decor is pretty spooky with the hologram pictures, bleeding silhouettes and haunted accessories, the kitchen is a cute and friendly take on Halloween.
 I like to use a lot of my Mickey things in here.

-I got the Happy Everything frame a couple of years ago and have enjoyed swapping out the attachments and pictures pretty much every month.
+I got the Happy Everything frame a few years ago and have enjoyed swapping out the attachments and pictures pretty much every month.
 The chalkboard was from Michael’s a few years ago.
-I made the crow at a craft party hosted by Sister a while back.
 And, of course, seasonal candy is always a favorite way to decorate for any holiday.
 The jar of Oreo’s didn’t last long!

 At the sink I go with two holiday decor stand-bys – seasonal soaps and dishtowels!
-This year I picked up the Pumpkin Spice scent from Williams Sonoma and it is heavenly.
+This year I picked up the Pumpkin Spice scent from Williams Sonoma again.
+It is heavenly.

 A couple of years ago I accidentally put out all candy corn colored fruit, but now it’s a thing.
 Oranges in lunch boxes all month long. :-)

-The coffee area has been dressed with my Happy Everything plate and new Mickey ghost mugs that we brought home as our Disney souvenirs three years ago.
-I have finally learned to use my coffee machine and am in love!
-I make my own vanilla and lavender syrups each week.
+The coffee area has been dressed with my Happy Everything plate and Mickey ghost mugs that we brought home as our Disney souvenirs four years ago.

 We use the island for everything now that it is flat and solid!
-I kept the holiday decor to a minimum – using just the Mickey Treat Bowl that I chose as a souvenir from Disney two years ago (still current, though).
-I put clementines inside for an easy snack.
-Those have already been devoured and Honey replaced them with mini waffles from Costco.
-Men!
+I kept the holiday decor to a minimum – using just the Mickey Treat Bowl that I chose as a souvenir from Disney three years ago.
+I put clementines, protein bars or mini waffles inside for an easy snack.

 Like the island, we use the kitchen table daily.
 I keep seasonal decor simple and to something that can stay during meals, or be easily moved.